symverse-lab/V3/docs/SymID.md

 ## 6.1 Derivation Consistency

-All SymID generation paths must derive the same SymID from the same:
+All SymID generation paths MUST derive the same SymID from the same:

-- ChainID,
+- public-key bytes,
-- public key,
+- Version,
-- algorithm context.
+- ChainID.

 The protocol must not silently substitute chain context.
 A missing or mismatched ChainID must be treated as an error in derivation-sensitive paths.